fish-shell/fish-shell/README.md

 ================================================

-fish is a smart and user-friendly command line shell for macOS, Linux, and the rest of the family. fish includes features like syntax highlighting, autosuggest-as-you-type, and fancy tab completions that just work, with no configuration required.
+fish is a smart and user-friendly command line shell for macOS, Linux, and the rest of the family. fish includes features such as
+* syntax highlighting
+* auto suggestions
+* fancy tab completions

+that just work, with no configuration or learn required.

 For more on fish's design philosophy, see the [design document](https://fishshell.com/docs/current/design.html).